dell/csm-docs/content/docs/csidriver/features/unity.md

 ## Controller HA

-The CSI Unity driver version 1.4 and later supports the controller HA feature.
+The CSI Unity driver supports controller HA feature.
 Instead of StatefulSet controller pods deployed as a Deployment.

 By default, number of replicas is set to 2, you can set the `controllerCount` parameter to 1 in `myvalues.yaml` if you want to disable controller HA for your installation.
 When installing via Operator you can change the `replicas` parameter in the `spec.driver` section in your Unity Custom Resource.